Comparison of arm exponents in planar FK-percolation: Density of good scales

 The proof of this bound consists in constructing the good event~$G_k$ step by step using an exploration and proving that each step of the construction has a positive probability of success.
 In the following we fix~$m+1 \leq k < n-1$ (for simplicity's sake, we do not treat the cases~$k=m$ and~$k=n-1$).

 Start by exploring the outer flower domain~$\calF$ from~$\La_{2^{k-1}}$ to~$\La_{2^k}$ and the inner flower domain~$\calF'$ from~$\La_{2^{k+2}}$ to~$\La_{2^{k+1}}$, as well as the annuli $\Ann(2^m,2^{k-1})$ and $\Ann(2^{k+2},2^n)$.
 Then, for~$i=1,2$ explore the double four-petal flower domains between~$S^i_k$ and~$\hat{S}^i_k$.
 Denote by~$\calF_{\rm in}^i$ (resp.~$\calF_{\rm out}^i$) the corresponding inner (resp. outer) flower domain.
 Write~$E$ for the set of edges revealed at this time (see Figure~\ref{fig:good_scale_construction}).
 Call~$H$ the event that we obtain two well-separated flower domains at the first step and~$H'$ the event that we obtain two double four-petal flower domains at the second step.
-With these notations, the arm-separation property can be written as follows (see \cite{Nol2008} for a detailed proof and uses of the separation of arms for Bernoulli percolation and~\cite{DM2022} for its use for FK-percolation)
+With these notations, it follows from the separation of arms for the alternating two-arm event that

 where~$c_1 > 0$ is a uniform constant.
 Then, Lemma~\ref{lem:four_petal_flower_domain} yields a uniform constant~$c_2 > 0$, such that